Conference of Rulers: Membership

 The membership of the Conference depends on the succession of the Malay rulers, and the appointment of the governors.
 The king appoints the governors of the states, while each state has its own procedure for succession to the throne.
 One, Negeri Sembilan, is itself an elective monarchy.

-Only the rulers of the Malay states of Negeri Sembilan, Selangor, Perlis, Terengganu, Kedah, Kelantan, Pahang, Johor, and Perak are permitted to participate in the election of the King of Malaysia and Deputy King of Malaysia and stand as candidates.
-The governors of the other states (Penang, Malacca, Sabah, and Sarawak) do not participate when the Conference of Rulers meets to decide matters related to the election or removal of the king or their deputy, those related to privileges of the Malay rulers and those related to the observance of Islam.
+Only the rulers of the Malay states—Negeri Sembilan, Selangor, Perlis, Terengganu, Kedah, Kelantan, Pahang, Johor, and Perak—are permitted to participate in the election of the King and Deputy King of Malaysia and to stand as candidates.
+The governors of the other states (Penang, Malacca, Sabah, and Sarawak) do not participate when the Conference of Rulers meets to decide matters related to the election or removal of the king or his deputy, those related to privileges of the Malay rulers and those related to the observance of Islam.

 Should a member of the Conference be unable to attend a meeting, their state must designate a temporary replacement; this process is set out by each state's own constitution, and therefore varies.
-Once elected, the king delegates their state representation in the Conference to the Regent they have selected to rule in their stead in their home state.
-The king still attends the meetings of the Conference, though they do so intermittently, usually only when the Conference would be discussing national policy or electing a new King.
+Once elected, the king delegates their state representation in the Conference to the regent they have selected to rule in their stead in their home state.
+The king still attends the meetings of the Conference, though they do so intermittently, usually only when the Conference would be discussing national policy or electing a new king.

-When attending Conference meetings, each ruler is accompanied by their Menteri Besar, each governor their Chief Minister, or in the case of Sarawak, their Premier.
-When the king attends, they are accompanied by the Prime Minister.
+When attending Conference meetings, each ruler is accompanied by their Menteri Besar, each governor by their Chief Minister, or in the case of Sarawak, by their Premier.
+When the king attends, he is accompanied by the Prime Minister.

 Every meeting of the conference is chaired by one of the nine Malay rulers, who is appointed rotationally.